 Plate Vision was invented by Dr. Christopher Davis and Dr. John Rzasa, at the University of Maryland at College Park.
 Several patents are currently in place on the technology.

-The plate retails for $1,995 and there will be a per game charge of $20 per game for use as an umpire assistant or replacement.
+The plate retails for $1,995 and there will be a per game charge of $25 per game for use as an umpire assistant or replacement.
 Revenue share opportunities may be available for leagues and field owners.
-The plate is scheduled for sale early spring 2020.
 Anyone interested in Plate Vision can learn more at www.plate-vision.com or directly to Todd Levitt at [email protected]

 Didn't Find Your Question Above?